openregister/specification/content/item-resource.md

 ***
-NOTE: The [reference implementation](/introduction#reference-implementation) gives an numeric index to each index as they get inserted to the database so pages are consistent regardless of items being added to the register.
+NOTE: The [reference implementation](/introduction#reference-implementation) gives a numeric index to each item when they are inserted to the database so complete pages always return the same set of items and incomplete pages grow in an ordered manner.
 ***

 ***